Request an insurance policy: Your guide to the important document

 Contact your insurer by phone or in writing.

-Consider the following points from an expert perspective:
+Please note the following points from an expert perspective:

-Costs: Ask in advance about the fees for the duplicate; these can be up to 20 euros.
+Costs: Ask in advance about the fees for the duplicate copy; these can amount to up to €20.

 Digital options: Check whether your insurer offers a customer portal with digital policies – this is often the quickest solution.